 Other studies from the 1960s found high levels of aluminum in the brains of those with Alzheimer's.
 These findings put household items like aluminum cans, antacids, and antiperspirants under a microscope.
 However, since then experts have ruled out aluminum as a cause of Alzheimer's.9

 Ultimately, the findings of these studies have not been reproduced in subsequent studies, and antiperspirants are still classified as safe to use by the FDA.
-However, those who are still wary about the risks of antiperspirant are often turning to aluminum-free deodorants (like the ones from Oars + Alps) with naturally derived ingredients, such as plant starch, to absorb sweat.
+However, those who are still wary about the risks of antiperspirant are often turning to aluminum-free deodorant (like the ones from Oars + Alps) with clean ingredients, such as plant starch, to absorb sweat.

 Does Antiperspirant Cause Cancer?